Leading Coins 4 Entrepreneur Trading Up 41.6% This Week (LC4)

 Leading Coins 4 Entrepreneur (LC4) is a proof-of-work (PoW) token that uses the ETH Token hashing algorithm.
 Its genesis date was June 17th, 2014.
 Leading Coins 4 Entrepreneur’s total supply is 21,000,000 tokens and its circulating supply is 1,501,964 tokens.
 The official website for Leading Coins 4 Entrepreneur is www.lc4foundation.org.
 Leading Coins 4 Entrepreneur’s official Twitter account is @LC4Foundation.

-Leading Coins 4 Entrepreneur can be purchased on these cryptocurrency exchanges: .
-It is usually not currently possible to purchase alternative cryptocurrencies such as Leading Coins 4 Entrepreneur directly using U.S. dollars.
-Investors seeking to trade Leading Coins 4 Entrepreneur should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Leading Coins 4 Entrepreneur using one of the aforementioned exchanges.
+Leading Coins 4 Entrepreneur can be traded on the following cryptocurrency exchanges: .
+It is usually not possible to purchase alternative cryptocurrencies such as Leading Coins 4 Entrepreneur directly using US dollars.
+Investors seeking to trade Leading Coins 4 Entrepreneur should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Leading Coins 4 Entrepreneur using one of the aforementioned exchanges.

 Receive News & Updates for Leading Coins 4 Entrepreneur Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Leading Coins 4 Entrepreneur and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.